-- 208.1.1.1 Have a basic understanding of building performance evaluation. - 208.1.1.2 Demonstrate customer communication skills, ethics, and privacy. - 208.1.1.3 Use field inspection forms to identify and document the minimum rated features of the Reference Home and Rated Home in accordance with the requirements of ANSI/RESNET/ICC 301-2014 Energy Rating Reference Home and Rated Home Configuration and MINHERS Appendix A. - 208.1.1.4 Identify potential problems with the building such as health and safety concerns, building durability issues, potential comfort problems, and possible elevated energy use. - 208.1.1.5 Identify basic home construction types and the ramifications of these for energy usage.
+- 208.1.1.1 Have a basic understanding of building performance evaluation. - 208.1.1.2 Demonstrate proficient customer communication skills, ethics, and privacy per the RESNET Code of Ethics. - 208.1.1.3 Complete field inspection forms that accurately identify and document the minimum rated features of the Rated Home in accordance with the requirements of Chapter 3, ANSI/RESNET/ICC 301 Appendix A and ANSI/RESNET/ICC 301 Appendix B. - 208.1.1.4 Identify potential problems with the building such as health and safety concerns, building durability issues, potential comfort problems, and sources elevated energy use in accordance with the requirements of Chapter 8 Section 802. - 208.1.1.5 Identify basic home construction types and the ramifications for energy usage.

-208.1.2 Basics of specifications
+208.1.2 Health and Safety

-- 208.1.2.1 Have a basic understanding of energy improvement measure interactions, expected life, and bundling for optimal performance considering the house-as-a-system and the emerging need for deep energy savings. - 208.1.3 Determining Conditioned Space Volume - 208.1.3.1 Determine the Conditioned Space Volume of a dwelling unit as defined in Appendix B. - 208.1.4 Health and Safety - 208.1.4.1 Identify moisture issues such as condensation, leaks through building components, signs of mold or mildew, insect damage, efflorescence and stains. - 208.1.4.2 Identify potential combustion appliance safety hazards. - 208.1.4.3 Identify evidence in combustion equipment of flame rollout, blocked chimneys, rust and corrosion, and missing or damaged vent connectors. - 208.1.4.4 Identify problems related to poor indoor air quality (IAQ), building durability, and human comfort. - 208.1.4.5 Identify potential presence of mold and potential causes. - 208.1.5 Building Science Concepts - 208.1.5.1 Identify areas of potential envelope leakage, thermal bypasses, and thermal bridging. - 208.1.6 Moisture Principles and Properties - 208.1.6.1 Identify potential or existing moisture issues (bulk water intrusion, capillary action, air transport, vapor diffusion). - 208.1.7 Building Components - 208.1.7.1 Identify exterior building components. - 208.1.7.2 Determine building orientation and shading characteristics. - 208.1.7.3 Measure building dimensions and use them to calculate gross and net areas. - 208.1.7.4 Estimate the approximate age of a building. - 208.1.8 Measuring Building Components - 208.1.8.1 Use construction documents such as building drawings and specification sheets, or actual measured building dimensions to produce a scaled and dimensioned sketch of a home. - 208.1.9 Collecting Field Data (including photo documentation)
+- 208.1.2.1 Identify moisture issues such as condensation, leaks through building components, signs of mold or mildew, insect damage, efflorescence and stains. - 208.1.2.2 Identify potential combustion appliance safety hazards. - 208.1.2.3 Identify evidence in combustion equipment of flame rollout, blocked chimneys, rust and corrosion, and missing or damaged vent connectors. - 208.1.2.4 Identify problems related to poor indoor air quality (IAQ), building durability, and human comfort. - 208.1.2.5 Identify potential presence of mold and potential causes. - 208.1.3 Moisture Principles and Properties - 208.1.3.1 Identify potential or existing moisture issues (bulk water intrusion, capillary action, air transport, vapor diffusion). - 208.1.4 Building Components - 208.1.4.1 Identify exterior building components, such as stone or brick veneer, overhangs, roofing types, grade levels, and lighting types. - 208.1.4.2 Determine building orientation and shading characteristics. - 208.1.4.3 Collect fenestration specific information in enough detail to allow for efficiencies and performance factors to be derived for those windows, doors, and skylights without NFRC labels.
+This includes the identification of window and skylight types, frame materials, reflective and low-e films and coatings, and permanently installed shading devices. - 208.1.4.4 Measure building dimensions. - 208.1.4.5 Estimate the approximate age of a building. - 208.1.4.6 Identify areas of thermal bypasses and thermal bridging. - 208.1.5 Documenting Building Components - 208.1.5.1 Use construction documents such as building drawings and specification sheets, or actual measured building dimensions to produce a scaled and dimensioned sketch of a home. - 208.1.6 Collecting Field Data (including photo documentation) as specified in ANSI/RESNET/ICC 301 Appendix B. - 208.1.6.1 Identify signs of building additions.